aramis-lab/leaspy/docs/algorithms.md

 The estimate function from Leaspy is used to compute the patient observations at the generated visit times, based on the individual parameters.
 Gaussian noise (β-noise) is added to the observations to reflect variability.

 ### Prerequisites
-To run a simulation, the following are required:
+To run a simulation, the following variables are required:
 - A trained Leaspy model (see the `fit` function), used for both parameter sampling (step 1) and the estimate function (step 3).
 - A dictionary of visit parameters, specifying the number, type, and timing of visits (used in step 2).
 - An `AlgorithmSettings` object, configured for simulation and including: